 Cause and Effect of Spinal Misalignment (Bad Posture)

 Good posture begins and ends with strong muscular balance.
 A state of muscular balance preserves the integrity and alignment of your joints — those structural landmarks.
-A lifetime of habits and tendencies will lead to some muscles being overused and tight — dominant muscles — and some being lengthened and weak.
-This is a state of muscular imbalance and it’s this muscular imbalance that results in certain muscles having greater influence than their counterparts on the joints that they’re attached to.
-Consequently, said joint is pulled out of alignment and this misalignment progressively transcends through the entire chain causing a state of flux in your overall posture.
+A lifetime of (poor) habits and tendencies will lead to some muscles being overused and tight — dominant muscles — and some being lengthened and weak.
+The result is a state of muscular imbalance which causes certain muscles to have greater influence (pull) on the joint(s) that they’re attached to than their muscular counterparts.
+Consequently, said joint is pulled out of alignment and, if not treated or corrected, puts you at a risk of aches, pains, and ultimately injury.
+The worst part is, this misalignment can progress through the entire chain, causing a state of flux in your overall posture.

 Do you know anyone whose head protrudes forward or whose shoulders are rolled forward?
 He or she likely has UCS.
-Unless properly conditioned, it’s difficult to avoid UCS as this condition is caused by any prolonged activity that requires you to “hunch” over.
+Unless properly conditioned, it is difficult to avoid UCS as this condition is caused by any prolonged activity which requires you to “hunch” over.
 This includes, but is not limited to, using a computer at work, reading, and texting on your phone.
 These activities tighten your neck muscles, i.e. upper trapezius, and your chest muscles, i.e. pec major and minor, and weaken your mid-back muscles, i.e. rhomboids and lower trapezius.

 Prevent vs. Repair

-It’s time to find alignment.
+Let’s get ahead – it’s time to find alignment.